nimatajikh/Welding-residual-stress-simulation/README.md

 # **Contents**

-Fortran/ – Fortran DFLUX subroutine used in the Abaqus simulation
+Code: Fortran DFLUX subroutine used in the Abaqus simulation

-Models/ – Abaqus model input file
+Model: Abaqus model input file

-README.md – This file
+README.md: This file

 # **Requirements**